Ashtoret lunaris

 Ashtoret lunaris, also known as the yellow moon crab, spotted moon crab or box crab, is an Indo-Pacific species of carnivorous crab which is a member of the family Matutidae.
-It has been recorded in the eastern Mediterranean since 2010, likely reaching it via the Suez Canal from the Red Sea by (see Lessepsian migration).
+It has been recorded in the eastern Mediterranean since 2010, likely reaching it via the Suez Canal from the Red Sea by Lessepsian migration.

 Description

 Ashtoret lunaris has a carapace which has a finely grained texture, as well as six tubercles in the middle of the dorsal surface.
 It also has a linear tubercle along the middle of the posterior of the carapace.
 The front has straight lobes, with a lateral and slightly emarginated rostrum which is located in the centre and the front lateral margin has five small tubercles followed by three larger deltoid tubercles.
 The lateral spine is equal in length to a fifth of the carapace width.
 Chelipeds have a five-lobed ridge in the middle of the palm, the second and fourth lobes of which are pointed with the second lobe being the largest.
 There is a ridge on the outer surface of the dactylus of males which is finely grained in texture; this is absent in females.
 The carapace is beige or yellow in background colour and is covered in red dots.
 The pereiopods have paddle-shaped tips which facilitate a skimming locomotion along the substrate and rapid burrowing into sand.
 In some specimens the paddles have large, dark blotches and sometimes smaller dark spots on the legs.
 They grow to 3–8 cm in width.